Healthdirect Free Australian health advice you can count on.

 Sleep hygiene

-• Spend the right amount of time in bed.
-Most people should not stay in bed for more than 8 ½ hours.
-Staying in bed for longer can lead to fragmented sleep.
+• Keep regular sleep patterns.
+Try to go to bed and wake up at around the same time every day and avoid daytime naps.
+Don’t spend too long in bed — most people should not stay in bed for more than 8 ½ hours.
+Staying in bed for longer can lead to broken sleep.

-• Cut out caffeine, nicotine and alcohol — or at least reduce them, or limit coffee to mornings only.
+• Cut out nicotine, reduce or cut out alcohol and limit caffeine to mornings only.

-• Get regular exercise, but not in the evening.
+• Exercise regularly, but not in the evening.

-• If you cannot sleep, go to another room and do a quiet activity until you feel tired and then try again.
+• If you can’t sleep, go to another room and engage in a quiet activity (such as reading) until you feel tired, and then try again.

-• Try to deal with anything that is worrying you earlier in the day, rather than at bedtime.
+• Try to manage anything that is worrying you earlier in the day, rather than at bedtime.

 Relaxation techniques

-Learning to relax before bed can help you let go of worries and prepare your body for sleep.
+Learn to relax your body and mind before bed.
+This can help you let go of worries and prepare your body for sleep.
 Breathing exercises, progressive muscle relaxation and meditation can be useful techniques before sleep.

 Cognitive behaviour therapy (CBT)

-Cognitive behaviour therapy (CBT) is usually the first line of treatment if sleep strategies and relaxation are not effective.
-CBT, a treatment based on the idea that how you think and act affects how you feel, is usually provided by a psychologist and can be done individually or in a group.
+Cognitive behaviour therapy (CBT) is usually the first line of treatment if sleep strategies and relaxation have not helped you.
+CBT is a treatment based on the idea that how you think and act affects how you feel.
+It is usually provided by a psychologist and can be done individually or in a group.
 CBT is effective for insomnia, anxiety and depression.

 Another option your doctor may recommend is melatonin, a hormone that controls the body’s night and day cycles.
-It can be used as a sedative, to make you feel sleepy, or to reset the internal body clock.
+It can be used as a sedative, to make you feel sleepy or to reset your internal body clock.
 It is taken as pills.
-The best time to take it is 1 hour before you go to bed.
-Because it can make you sleepy, you should not take it before you drive or operate machinery.
+The best time to take melatonin is 1 hour before you go to bed.
+You should not take melatonin before you drive or operate machinery, as it can make you sleepy.

 You can buy herbal remedies over the counter that are promoted to help people sleep.
 These include kava, valerian, passionflower, hops, sour date, mimosa, lavender, California poppy and chamomile.

-There is little scientific evidence about whether these remedies work, or the consequences of taking them for a long time.
+There is little scientific evidence about whether these remedies work and about the consequences of taking them for a long time.

-It is important to talk to your doctor before you take a sleeping aid, as it may interact with your other medications.
+It is important to talk to your doctor before you take a sleeping aid, including any over-the-counter or herbal remedies, as they may interact with your other medicines.
 Make sure you follow the instructions on the label carefully and do not take them for a long period of time.
-You should avoid alcohol when you are taking over the counter sleeping aids.
+You should avoid alcohol when you are taking over-the-counter sleeping aids.

 Other treatments

-• Light therapy: the use of bright lights can change the internal body clock and improve sleep.
+• Light therapy: uses bright lights to change your internal body clock and improve sleep.

-• Sleep restriction: this method reduces your sleep hours, causing sleep deprivation; once sleep has improved the sleep hours can return to normal.
+• Sleep restriction: this method reduces your sleep hours, causing sleep deprivation; once sleep has improved, you can go back to sleeping normal hours.

 Insomnia also causes a range of problems that can occur during the day, and can make it difficult to function normally.
 They include:

-Being overtired can increase the risk of someone making mistakes or having an accident.
-Research has shown that severe sleep deprivation can affect driving ability as much as alcohol.
+Being overtired can increase your risk of making mistakes or having an accident.
+Research has shown that severe sleep deprivation can affect your ability to drive as much as alcohol.

 Resources and support